 An online forum hosted by Clean Prosperity

-On March 16, Clean Prosperity hosted an online policy forum where senior policy and decision-makers from across Canada shared their insights on why the climate file is so important for the party, and what should be done about it.
+On October 18, 2021, Clean Prosperity hosted an online forum where Conservative strategists and policymakers from across Canada shared their insights on how the O’Toole climate policy fared, and where the Conservative Party should go next with its climate policy.

 in alphabetical order

 J.W.
 McConnell Professor of Practice at the Max Bell School of Public Policy at McGill University; former Senior Policy Advisor to Prime Minister Stephen Harper and Chief of Staff to BC Premier Christy Clark

 Ken Boessenkool is one of Canada’s most successful conservative strategists.
 Colby Cosh described him as “an election strategist and policy chef who lurks around conservative parties everywhere in Canada.”
 The Edmonton Journal said he helps “ensure victory of conservative-minded candidates and policies…”

 Ken was a founding partner of Kool Topp & Guy Public Affairs with Don Guy and Brian Topp.
 In the course of his career, he has served as Senior Counsel at GCI Canada, was Senior Vice President and National Practice Director for Public Affairs at Hill & Knowlton Canada, where he was also General Manager for Alberta and Manager of Business Development.
 Ken was a senior regulatory economist with two electricity firms.
 He once worked at a bank.